geoschem/gcpy/docs/source/Benchmarking.rst

 make_benchmark_operations_budget
 --------------------------------

+**Located in module:** :file:`gcpy.benchmark.module.benchmark_funcs`

-Creates a table with the change in species mass after each GEOS-Chem operation, using output from GEOS-Chem benchmark simulations.
+Creates a table with the change in species mass after each GEOS-Chem operation, using diagnostic output from GEOS-Chem benchmark simulations.

 .. code-block:: python